nealcaren/fightordie/_build/html/_sources/Volumes/12/03/waco_horror.md

 The trial was hurried through.
 The Waco *Semi-Weekly Tribune,* May 17 says: > "The jury returned into court at 11:22 and presented a verdict: 'We, the jury, find the defendant guilty of murder as charged in the indictment and assess his punishment at death.'
 This was signed by W.B.
 Brazelton, foreman.
 > &nbsp;
->" 'Is that your verdict, gentlemen?' asked Judge Munroe.
+>"'Is that your verdict, gentlemen?' asked Judge Munroe.
 > &nbsp;
 > "They answered, 'yes.'
 > &nbsp;